mtgjson/mtgjson-website/docs/changelog/mtgjson-v5/index.md

 # MTGJSON Changelog

-The following is the MTGJSON Application Changelog.
+The following is the MTGJSON Changelog.
 Some parts may be updated for clarity or corrections at any point.

 ## 5.2.0